-Under RA No. 10963, or the TRAIN Law that took effect in Association's membership dues and other assessments shall be exempt from VAT since these are collected on purely reimbursement basis.
+Under RA No. 10963, or the TRAIN Law that took effect in January 1, 2018, the collection of the Association's membership dues and other assessments shall be exempt from VAT since these are collected on purely reimbursement basis.

-Other Taxes and Licenses for 2021
+Other Taxes and Licenses for 2023

 This includes all other taxes, local and national, including licenses and permit fees included as "Taxes and Licenses" account under the "Administrative Expenses" caption in the statement of income and member's equity.
-Details of taxes and licenses in 2021 follow:
+Details of taxes and licenses in 2023 follow:

+National

-National Annual Registration (BIR)
+Annual Registration (BIR)